Best Flea Medicine for Cats Without a Vet Prescription

 When to See a Veterinarian

-- Shows signs of anemia like pale gums and lethargy
+- Shows signs of anemia like pale gums and fatigue

-- Has symptoms of flea allergy dermatitis (FAD), including red, inflamed skin and open sores
+- Develops flea allergy dermatitis (FAD) or skin sores

 Final Thoughts

-Flea infestations can be a pain and a half to manage, but picking the right treatment can give your cat the fast, effective relief they deserve!
+Explore all Flea and Tick Prevention for Cats to find the right solution and keep your feline friend flea-free year-round.half to manage, but picking the right treatment can give your cat the fast, effective relief they deserve!